cmse822/project-2-pi-by-mpi-team-11/report/README.md

 -> Code file: report/mpi_pi_calc_div.c [Same code file as question 3 but here we change the number of darts thrown accordingly]

+-> Job script: job_q4.sb

 -> We change the number of processors allocated in job_q4.sb accordingly (1 node is used only).

+-> #SBATCH --constraint=amr is used to run our processes on an amr node.

 5.)